You Called Me by DJ Nick & Lucki (2024)

 This drug effectively dulls my senses and concerns

-That fake sh*t, ayy, woah
+That fake shit, ayy, woah

 Especially things that aren’t genuine or real